What’s the largest debt hanging around your neck?

 Pay Extra Every Month

-Some people can’t manage a 15-year mortgage, but that doesn’t mean you’re dead in the water.
+If you don’t have a 15-year mortgage, it doesn’t mean you’re dead in the water.
 You can still pay more than what’s required every month.
 If you had that 30-year $200,000 loan, your monthly payments would be about $1,000.
 If you paid an extra $100 a month, you’d shave more than four years off your payments and save more than $26,000 in interest.
 At $200 extra a month, you’d save over $44,500 and more than eight years in payments.
 That’s nothing to sneeze at!

 Pay Extra When You Can